Shravan2134/chip_dashboard/PROJECT_DOCUMENTATION.md

 ## Project Overview

 ### Purpose
-The Broker Portal is a Django-based web application designed to manage financial transactions between brokers, clients, and exchanges.
+The Transaction Hub is a Django-based web application designed to manage financial transactions between brokers, clients, and exchanges.
 It tracks:
 - Client funding and balances across multiple exchanges
 - Profit and loss calculations with configurable share percentages
 - Pending payments (clients owe you / you owe clients)